 220.220.10.0/30 | 6 | 2 | 64 (26) | 4 (22) | 2 (4 -2) |

-In this type of questions, we are asked to figure out the address type, network ID and broadcast ID from a given address.
-Let’s take some examples.
+In these types of questions, we need to find out three things: address type, network ID, and broadcast ID from the given IP address.

 10.0.0.0/8 | 50.100.255.255/20 | 150.60.180.0/19 | 192.168.1.240/25 |